fmarino-412/ServerlessFlowBench/readme.md

 It can be downloaded from AWS Console &#8594; My Security Credentials (in the account menu) &#8594; Access Keys &#8594; New Access Key.

 ### Google Cloud Platform
-A file named `credentials.json` is required in [`serverless_functions/gcloud/.credentials`](serverless_functions/gcloud/.credentials), it should containt a Google Cloud Platform service account related info.
+A file named `credentials.json` is required in [`serverless_functions/gcloud/.credentials`](serverless_functions/gcloud/.credentials), it should contain a Google Cloud Platform service account related info.
 This file has the following structure:

 ```json
 {